Hull and Selby Railway: British Railways period (1948–1995)

 The Selby-Market Weighton Line closed in May 1965.
 Hemingbrough station closed in 1967.
 Melton Halt closed in 1989.

 The Selby-York section of the York and Doncaster branch closed after the opening of the Selby Diversion of the ECML (1983); as a result of the new route the Selby swing bridge ceased to be crossed by ECML trains.

 In the late 1970s Tilcon constructed a plant at Dairycoates, supplied with limestone by rail from Rylstone (Swinden Quarry, Grassington branch, Skipton).
 The works was connected by a sidings from the branch to Dairycoates shed and the west Dock.

 Post privatisation period (1995–)

 The Swing bridge at Selby was repaired in 2014, being closed from July to September; the work had been delayed from 2013 by the Hatfield Landslip.

-In 2014 plans to electrify the line were given governmental funding to the planning stage; the electrification of the connecting Leeds and Selby Line having already been authorised.
+In 2014 plans to electrify the line were given government funding to the planning stage; the electrification of the connecting Leeds and Selby Line having already been authorised.
 In March 2015 an electrification task force recommended the line as one of twelve lines of highest priority for electrification.
-Governmental funding for the electrification in Network Rail's Control Period 6 (2019–24) was announced in the 2015 United Kingdom budget, subject to a financial contribution from Hull Trains, and an acceptable business case being presented.
-In late 2016 the electrification proposal was rejected by the Government.
+Government funding for the electrification in Network Rail's Control Period 6 (2019–24) was announced in the 2015 United Kingdom budget, subject to a financial contribution from Hull Trains, and an acceptable business case being presented.
+In late 2016 the electrification proposal was rejected by the government.